atharva-p/guides/beginner.md

 You can import any python file that you write in the project folder as a module using `import file-name or module-name`

+There is no block scope in python.
+Only functions have local scopes. if-else, loops don't create local scopes.

 ## Taking input

 Use the `input(prompt)` function to take input.
 It will display prompt and wait for input, afer which the input function will be replaced by what is inputted